-At Hope Restorative and Cosmetic Dentistry, Dr. Cha works with patients to determine the cause of their problems.
+At Hope Restorative and Cosmetic Dentistry, Dr. Bridges works with patients to determine the cause of their problems.
 Then, he can find the best solution.
 Emergency dental services are one of the general dentistry services we offer in Tulsa, OK.
 With emergency dentistry, we can help prevent future dental problems with effective dental treatment.

 Emergency Dentistry in Tulsa, OK